soundpress/RulesOfNYC/docs/c16/index.rst

          (C) 6 months from a finding of Article 7-C coverage by a court of competent jurisdiction constitutes a rebuttable presumption that the owner is not engaged in taking reasonable and necessary action to obtain a residential certificate of occupancy or a certificate of occupancy for the residential portions of the building.

-      (ii) Where the Loft Board has issued certification pursuant to 29 RCNY § 2-01(d)(2)(xi) of these rules, and an owner has failed to obtain an alteration permit within 3 months from the date of such certification or from the effective date of this rule, whichever is later, such failure to obtain the permit constitutes a rebuttable presumption that the owner is not engaged in taking reasonable and necessary action to obtain a residential certificate of occupancy or a certificate of occupancy for the residential portions of the building.
+      (ii) Where the Loft Board has issued certification pursuant to 29 RCNY § 2-01(d)(2)(xi), and an owner has failed to obtain an alteration permit within 3 months from the date of such certification or from the effective date of this rule, whichever is later, such failure to obtain the permit constitutes a rebuttable presumption that the owner is not engaged in taking reasonable and necessary action to obtain a residential certificate of occupancy or a certificate of occupancy for the residential portions of the building.

       (iii) Where an alteration permit has been issued in connection with the legalization of the residential portions of an IMD building, the failure to maintain the permit in effect until the issuance of a final residential certificate of occupancy or a certificate of occupancy for the residential portions of the building constitutes a rebuttable presumption that the owner is not engaged in reasonable and necessary action to obtain a residential certificate of occupancy or a certificate of occupancy for the residential portions of the building.

       (iv) Failure to maintain a temporary certificate of occupancy for the residential portions of the IMD building, if one was previously issued, constitutes a rebuttable presumption that the owner is not engaged in reasonable and necessary action to obtain a residential certificate of occupancy.

    (7) Upon finding a violation pursuant to paragraph (6) of this subdivision, the Loft Board's Executive Director may issue a notice to the owner stating an intent to find the owner in violation of its obligation to exercise all reasonable and necessary action.
-The Loft Board's Executive Director may issue a fine in accordance with 29 RCNY § 2-11.1 of these Rules.
+The Loft Board's Executive Director may issue a fine in accordance with 29 RCNY § 2-11.1.

    The owner has the right to present to the Loft Board's Executive Director or his or her representative within 30 calendar days of delivery of the notice by hand, or 35 calendar days of the posting of the notice by mail, a response that includes information as to why the notice should be withdrawn and/or information regarding mitigating factors pursuant to paragraph (5) of this subdivision the owner wishes to be considered in connection with Executive Director's determination of the amount of the fine to be imposed.

-   Following the receipt of a timely response from the owner, the Executive Director may either withdraw the notice, or may impose a fine in accordance with 29 RCNY § 2-11.1 of these Rules.
+   Following the receipt of a timely response from the owner, the Executive Director may either withdraw the notice, or may impose a fine in accordance with 29 RCNY § 2-11.1.
 Unless the owner first demonstrates compliance with this section, such fine begins to accrue 30 calendar days after delivery by hand or 35 calendar days after the posting of the notice by mail and continues to accrue until the owner demonstrates compliance with this section.
 If necessary, the owner may file an application for an extension of the code compliance deadlines, pursuant to 29 RCNY § 2-01(b).

 (c) Reporting Obstacles in Legalization Process.
 If an owner encounters an obstacle in the legalization process outside of its control, the owner must state that obstacle in the monthly reports filed with the Loft Board.
 Additionally, the owner must notify the Loft Board in writing within fourteen calendar days of the date the owner knew or reasonably should have known of the obstacle, or if necessary, the owner shall file an application for an extension of the code compliance deadlines pursuant to 29 RCNY § 2-01(b).
 An owner's failure to timely notify the Loft Board of an obstacle in the legalization process outside of the owner's control shall create a rebuttable presumption that there was no obstacle to the legalization process that was outside of the owner's control.

 (d) Access to IMD Units.
-The tenant's failure to provide access is not deemed outside of the owner's control if the owner has not within a reasonable time filed an access application pursuant to 29 RCNY § 2-01(g)(3) of the Loft Board rules.
+The tenant's failure to provide access is not deemed outside of the owner's control if the owner has not within a reasonable time filed an access application pursuant to 29 RCNY § 2-01(g)(3).

 (e) Subsequent Enforcement Proceedings.
 Where the OATH Administrative Law Judge or ECB hearing officer issues a decision finding that the owner has failed to exercise all reasonable and necessary action to obtain a certificate of occupancy, such decision does not bar the OATH Administrative Law Judge or ECB hearing officer from subsequently issuing another such decision after three months.